- 05 Jul 2006

 Deep Links: Business School Students’ Perceptions of the Role of Law and Ethics in Business

-Executive Summary — The researchers spent more than a year eliciting twelve MBA students' thoughts and feelings about the role of law in starting and running a U.S. business.
+Overview — The researchers spent more than a year eliciting twelve MBA students' thoughts and feelings about the role of law in starting and running a U.S. business.
 This research offers new insights into the ongoing debate about how best to educate the business leaders of tomorrow.
 More than a standalone course in business law or ethics, it would be wise for educators to use an approach that treats the role of law and business in the broader context of societal needs and norms.
 Key concepts include:

 - Business school curricula that ignore the role law plays in making markets possible may undermine students' appreciation of how law undergirds the capitalist system.